 Search engine optimization is something that most bloggers find scary.
-Especially given the frequent algorithm updates by the search engines, SEO has become an alien concept to most bloggers.
+Especially given the frequent algorithm updates by the search engines, organic SEO has become an alien concept to most bloggers.

 The fact however is, the basics are always the same.
 And the frequent SEO algorithm updates by search engine giants like Google has only made it a lot easier for genuine bloggers to shine in search results.

 Let’s talk more about how easy it is to please search engines these days after all these major updates later in this post.

 For now I would like to focus more on the “organic” SEO bit.
 I wanted to raise this topic because most bloggers have completely wrong notions about SEO and to be precise, organic SEO.

 Let’s dig in.

 What’s “organic”? – Organic is something (usually food) that is prepared using natural matter.
 Organic food is free from synthesized or artificial stuff.
 I am no food expert so I have said what’s organic in layman’s terms – I don’t know the technical terms but I am sure you got my point.

 Organic food contains natural ingredients – either direct ingredients or ingredients derived from natural sources like animal or plant derivatives.
 Whatever it is, organic doesn’t contain anything artificial or synthesized.
 That’s the most important thing that we need to pay attention right now.